dontosubstrate

 The claim lifecycle — not the schema — is the product

 Anyone can extract facts.
-The durable advantage is what happens after: how a claim earns or loses standing over time, with its evidence intact and its contradictions preserved. donto is built around that lifecycle.
+The durable advantage is what happens after: how a claim earns or loses standing over time, with its evidence intact and its contradictions preserved. donto is built around an eight-step lifecycle.

 1. step 1